Cascais-Portugal.com

 The Cabo da Roca is free to visit.
 Most visitors typically spend just 15 to 30 minutes here, which is enough time to view the cliffs, take a photo of the monument and see the lighthouse.
 This rushed experience is often encouraged by the coach tours, which make a brief stop here on their way between Sintra and Cascais.

 At the site is the Restaurante Artesanato Bar, which serves drinks and simple food, as well as a Tourist Information Centre.
-Facilities at Cabo da Roca are basic and reflect the remote location.
+Facilities at Cabo da Roca are basic and reflect the remote location and unpredictable influx of visitors.
+At peak times there will be long queues for the toilets and service at the restaurant can become slow and strained.
 For any trip here, it is better to bring your own food or have eaten before visiting.
-There is a single toilet (€ 0.50) in the Tourist Information Centre, but it is always busy at peak times.
+There is a single toilet block (€0.50) in the Tourist Information Centre, but it is always busy at peak times.

 The ‘Ponta Mais Ocidental do Continente Europeu’ marker - just don’t expect it to be this quiet during your visit.

-Cabo da Roca is 18km west of Sintra, 15km north of Cascais and 40km west of Lisbon, at GPS 38.7805, -9.497 - Link to google maps.
+Cabo da Roca is 18km west of Sintra, 15km north of Cascais and 40km west of Lisbon, at GPS 38.7805, -9.497 - link to google maps.
+This remote location makes it difficult to visit unless you have a car or are part of an organised tour that stops here between Sintra and Cascais.

 Driving is the easiest way to travel here, with the route from Cascais (and Lisbon) following the scenic N247 and turning off at the village of Azóia.
 The site is a further 2.5km out from the village and the route is well signposted.
+The N247 is a very scenic road as it twists and winds through the Serra da Sintra hills, and on a sunny day is one of my favourite driving routes in the greater Lisbon region.

-Note: The Cascais to Sintra service departs the Portela de Sintra train station, and does not go near the historic area of Sintra.
-Most visitors based in Sintra take the 1253.
+Important note: The 1624 service departs from the Portela de Sintra train station, and does not go near the historic area of Sintra.
+Most visitors based in the historic centre of Sintra take the 1253.

 The 1624 bus service is the longer route that connects Sintra and Cascais, which goes via the Cabo da Roca.
 A single ticket costs €2.60 (the return journey will need two single tickets, costing €5.20 in total).
 The bus takes 27 minutes to reach Cabo da Roca from Cascais or 35 minutes from Sintra.
+The timetable is seasonal but in the summer there are two departures every hour.
+In Sintra, the 1624 service departs from the Portela de Sintra train station (GPS: 38.802, -9.376)

-The 1253 bus follows a circular route around western Sintra, and the journey to the Cabo da Roca takes 40 minutes.
+If you are based in the historic centre of Sintra, the 1253 bus route is often the better option as it departs from outside Sintra train station (GPS; 38.7998, -9.385).
+The 1253 bus follows a circular route around western Sintra, and the journey to the Cabo da Roca takes a tedious 40 minutes.
 There are two to three departures per hour, and a single ticket costs €2.60.
-The timetable for the 1253 bus route can be seen on the Carris Metropolitana website:

 The 1253 bus waiting outside Sintra train station.

-The Praia de Assentiz and Praia do Louriçal beaches are not sensibly accessible from the cliffs; there is a rope access from the Praia do Louriçal for people who get stranded at the base of the cliffs!
+The southern footpath follows the cliffs and passes the Praia de Assentiz (800m) and the Praia do Louriçal (1km), before the main path heads inland.
+Some very small trails continue south along the coastline from the Praia do Louriçal but I have not walked these, as I prefer the northern route.
+The Praia de Assentiz and Praia do Louriçal beaches are not sensibly accessible from the cliffs; there is a rope access from the Praia do Louriçal but it is designed for people who get stranded at the base of the cliffs, not for going down to the beach.

 The Cabo da Roca lighthouse was the first purpose-built lighthouse in Portugal and was completed in 1772, but its present form originates from 1842.
 The lighthouse stands 150m above the ocean, with its height meaning that the 1,000-watt light can be seen 46km away.

 The ceaseless winds make it inhospitable for most plant life, and any must be low-lying and able to survive in the high-saline conditions.
 The dominant plant is the Hottentot fig (often known as the Ice-plant), a non-native Portuguese species.
-The Hottentot fig has flourished in the harsh conditions after spreading from a local garden three decades ago.
+The Hottentot fig has flourished in the harsh conditions after spreading from a local garden four decades ago.

 The yellow flower of the Hottentot fig.